electric-it/cagophilist/README.md

 # Install

 1. Install node v4.3.2 or above
-2. Clone this repo and `cd /path/to/cagophilist`
-3. `npm i`
-4. Install or link globally:

-  - Install globally: `npm install -g ./`
+2. `npm i -g cagophilist`
-  - Link globally: `npm link`

-5. Add the cagophilist options file: `~/.cagorc` [see the different settings below]
+3. Add the cagophilist options file: `~/.cagorc` [see the different settings below]

   - For Windows users, add the `.cagorc` file to `C:\Users\<your user>\.cagorc`

 # Configure

-To disable auto copying of the cagophilist source command to the clipboard, add `"autocopy": false` to the .cagorc config.
+To disable auto copying of the cagophilist source command to the clipboard, add `"autocopy": false` to the `.cagorc` config.

 **Using settings for roles**